Tsarpf/bejeweled-bot/README.md

 # bejeweled-bot

-Searches the game area using OpenCV.
+Starts by searching for the game area from the whole screen using OpenCV.
 It's really slow.
-Then samples individual pixels from pictures taken with java Robot class.
+After that samples individual pixels from screenshots taken with java Robot class.
 Robot is also used in mouse driver.

 High score 1,68 million with boosts!